 Three Cobb residents charged with Mableton murder

 Mar.
-4—Three Cobb County residents were arrested this week in connection to a deadly November shooting.
+4—Three Cobb County residents were arrested this week in connection with a deadly November shooting.

 Cobb police said Thomas and Hinnant shot Keith Dewitt multiple times, killing him, according to his arrest warrant.
 The warrant says the shooting took place at Thomas' address.